Premier Rewards Gold Card from American Express Review

 - Airline fee credit

-- 3x points for flights booked with airlines
+- 3x points for flights booked directly with airlines.
+Terms Apply.

 - $195 annual fee